 You'll start your unforgettable adventure with an on-shore safety briefing and paddle instructions with your experienced guide.
 You and the rest of the crew will then begin your white water rafting journey on grade 3 rapids - an ideal grade for experienced paddlers or first-time rafters.
 In 2.5 hours you navigate over 60 heart-pounding, roller coaster rapids with an expert guide at the helm.
 Throughout the trip you'll be treated to sights only accessed by raft.
 Rafting the Tongariro River offers spectacular unspoilt wilderness and adrenalin-pumping action!

-Begin the adventure in Taumarunui where you will meet your guides at the Forgotten World Adventures depot.
-Set off down the line along 40km of the Forgotten World Railway.
-Travel through 10 tunnels, including the longest tunnel (1.5km), and marvel at the beautiful hand-built brick tunnels.
-Enjoy cruising through stunning hill country farms and native bush.
+Begin the adventure in Taumarunu.
+Set off down the line along 40km of the Forgotten World Railway, travelling through 10 tunnels, including the longest tunnel (1.5km), and marvel at the beautiful hand-built brick tunnels, cruising through stunning hill country farms and native bush.

-On your return journey, you'll get to visit Lauren's Lavender Farm, which was placed second in the Top 10 Lavender Farms in New Zealand.
+On the return journey, visit Lauren's Lavender Farm.
 Here you can breathe in the relaxing aromas of the lavender fields next to the Whanganui River and browse the gift shop with all the wonderful lavender products.
-Board the shuttle to return to Taumarunui.

 Often described as the best one day walk in New Zealand, The Tongariro Crossing provides an opportunity to experience some of the most scenic volcanically active areas of the park.
 The Tongariro Crossing is challenging and can take up to 8 hours covering a distance of 19.4 km one way.
 It is not a round trip and transport must be arranged at one or both ends of the track.
 Your hotel reception will be able to help you book a shuttle transport.